Friday, December 27, 2024

 There had previously been speculation that Ms Nazarbayeva was keen to move to Dubai with her father as he tries to escape the turmoil, and that she might hope to use London as a secure base.

-Her spending in London, which one expert described as “staggering”, only came to light after she fell out with two financial advisers, accusing them of dishonesty, misappropriation of funds, conspiracy to defraud, breach of fiduciary duty and unjust enrichment.
+Her spending in London, which one expert described as "staggering", came to light only after she fell out with two financial advisers, accusing them of dishonesty, misappropriation of funds, conspiracy to defraud, breach of fiduciary duty and unjust enrichment.

 Ms Nazarbayeva, 41, sued them in London's High Court for £165 million before settling the case in a confidential agreement.
 Her advisers, described as reputable and respected financial experts, deny the claims.
 Details of the 2016 case have only now become known.